laureenf/laureenf/README.md

-- 👋 Hi, I’m Laureen Fernandes!
+👋 Hi, I’m Laureen Fernandes!
-- I'm pursuing my BE in CSE (3rd year).
+- Currently pursuing BE in CSE (4th year).
-- I’m currently learning Web Development and App Development.
-- I plan on learning Data Science in the near future
 - You can reach me on my mail: laureen.fern@gmail.com

-* HackerRank & HackerEarth Username: laureenf
+- HackerRank/LeetCode Username: laureenf

 <!---
 laureenf/laureenf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.